CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Related work

+Each intervention $E$ includes a different data distribution, natural or adversarial, where spurious correlation between $Y$ and $S$ are is key indicator of adversarials.
+To mitigate this, the authors propose an adversarial distribution alignment method that detects and reduces such spurious dependencies, representing style information with Gaussian distributions as in \cite{Gal,Kendall}.
+Their work primarily analyzes the adversarial generation process and the role of spurious correlations rather than eliminating these vulnerabilities, aligning with our focus on detection.
+In contrast, our approach examines the distributions of filter Counterfactual Information (CI) to distinguish between natural and adversarial samples, explicitly incorporating counterfactual reasoning.

+Moreover, their framework requires training, making it a variant of adversarial training.
+In contrast, our method operates in a plug-and-play manner and does not require adversarial data for training.
+Their approach also relies on identifying spurious correlations between labels and style information $S$, which may not be effective when $S$ is not well represented, as is the case with simpler datasets like MNIST.
+Additionally, their use of a causal graph introduces scalability challenges, especially when dealing with high-dimensional data, which limits practical applicability.
+This is reflected in their experimental scope, which is restricted to CIFAR, with no evaluation on larger and more complex datasets such as ImageNet, which is actually a common limitation observed in many causality-based approaches.

+Moreover, Zhang et al.’s method requires training, making it a variant of adversarial training, whereas our framework is plug-and-play and relies solely on natural samples.
+Their reliance on style features limits performance on datasets where such features are sparse (e.g., MNIST), and their causal graph design scales poorly to high-dimensional data.
+Consequently, their evaluation has been performed only on CIFAR, representing a limitation of current causality-based defenses that have yet to demonstrate scalability to large datasets such as ImageNet.

-Based on the same assumption that the threat of adversarial attacks emerges from the spurious correlation, or the confounding effect, Tang et al. \cite{Tang_Causal} tried to use causality as well.
-While \cite{Zhang_Causal} let the question of eliminating spurious correlation not resolved, \cite{Tang_Causal} aims to suppress the learning of these confounders through a causal regularization technique called \textit{CiiV}, by forcing the model to learn causal features instead.
-They refer to those confounders as possible causes and then build a causal graph.
-As any causal framework requires intervention and estimating the causal effect, they rely on the instrumental variable estimation as a mean of intervention.
-Such variables are incorporated into the causal graph.
-Both confounders $C$ and instrumental variable $R$ are both added to the input image.
-The Ciiv needs to be trained and its loss is combined with the conventional cross-entropy loss, which brings notable robustness as tested on CIFAR-10.
+Building on the same assumption that the vulnerability to adversarial attacks stems from spurious correlations or confounding effects, Tang et al. \cite{Tang_Causal} also leverage causal reasoning.
+While Zhang et al. \cite{Zhang_Causal} leave the elimination of spurious correlations unaddressed, Tang et al. \cite{Tang_Causal} aim to actively suppress the learning of these confounders using a causal regularization technique called CiiV.
+This approach encourages the model to learn causal features by penalizing reliance on confounding variables.
+In their framework, confounders are treated as potential causes and incorporated into a causal graph.
+As is typical in causal frameworks, estimating causal effects requires interventions.
+To this end, they rely on the instrumental variable estimation as a means of intervention.
+Both the confounder $C$ and the instrumental variable $R$ are embedded into the input image.
+The CiiV model must be trained, and its loss is combined with the standard cross-entropy loss, yielding improved adversarial robustness as demonstrated on CIFAR-10.

-In general, all previous works rely on modifying the input image, whereas CausAdv does not affect neither the image, nor the architecture and no training or retraining is needed.
-All causal-based approaches rely on do-calculus or intervention, while ours relies on counterfactuals.